project-oak/oak/README.md

 Side channels are out of scope for Project Oak software implementation.
-While we acknowledge that most existing TEE have compromises and may be vulnerable to various kinds of attacks, we leave their resolution to the respective TEE manufacturers.
+While we acknowledge that most existing TEE have compromises and may be vulnerable to various kinds of attacks, and hence we do need resistance to side channels we leave their resolution to the respective TEE manufacturers and other researchers.

+End users are considered "partly trusted" in that we assume that when two users exchange data, there is a pre-existing basic trust relationship between them; in particular we assume that the recipient of the data is not going to intentionally circumvent protection mechanisms on their device in order to extract the received data.

 ## Oak VM